It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 - Get enough rest.

-- Avoid stress, tension and anxiety.
+- Avoid stress, tension, and anxiety.

 - Take all of your medications exactly as your doctor prescribed.

-Effects of eclampsia for the baby
+Effects of eclampsia on the baby

 Placental abruption, which refers to the separation of the placenta from the uterus, is a condition that, if it occurs, leaves doctors no choice but to perform an emergency cesarean section to save the baby’s life.